onaraighl/waveFlume/README.md

-The flume and the wavemaker are described in an YouTube video:
+The flume and the wavemaker are described in a YouTube video: